arab07/instaflow/README.md

 ### Getting Successful Results

-- Use good methods like : **Instagram Apps 2019, Tinder Apps 2018, Threads Apps 2023.**
+- Use good methods like : **Instagram Apps 2019, Tinder Apps 2018, Threads Apps 2023, Account Center.**
 - Noted for now only new accounts and small follower accounts are successful.
 - Use the automatic setting that is "Not Recommended" or number One.
 - Using good user-agents such as : **REALME, OPPO, POCO, XIAOMI, SAMSUNG, INFINIX, ONEPLUS, PIXEL, NEXUS, HUAWEI.**